Please ensure Javascript is enabled for purposes of website accessibility Leucine Before or After Workout? - Advanced Molecular Labs

 On the other hand, a recent study by Choi et al. showed that leucine also competitively inhibits dopamine production by preventing the uptake of the dopamine-precursor tyrosine into the brain.
 Since greater brain dopamine function improves physical performance, the finding that leucine reduces dopamine levels in the brain highlights why leucine consumption, especially before exercise when motivation and energy levels are paramount, may have a detrimental influence on physical performance despite leucine’s ability to also reduce serotonin levels.

-In conclusion, leucine’s capacity to trigger anabolic processes, such as muscle growth and glycogen production, makes the timing of leucine consumption very important.
-While leucine consumption during and after lifting weights effectively prevents muscle breakdown while enhancing muscle growth, consuming leucine before your workout appears to have several drawbacks that negatively influence exercise performance— suggesting that leucine pre workout consumption is not best for optimal muscular performance.
+In conclusion, leucine's capacity to trigger anabolic processes, such as muscle growth and glycogen production, makes the timing of leucine consumption very important.
+While leucine consumption during and after lifting weights effectively prevents muscle breakdown and enhances muscle growth, consuming leucine before your workout appears to have several drawbacks that negatively influence exercise performance.
+This suggests that leucine pre workout consumption is not optimal for muscular performance.

 References: